-As at 31 December 2020 and 31 December 2019, a weakening of the euro against the Russian ruble and the US dollar would have caused an increase (decrease) in equity and profit (or loss) as shown in the table below.
+As at 31 December 2021 and 31 December 2020, a weakening of the euro against the US dollar and the Russian ruble would have caused an increase (decrease) in equity and profit (or loss) as shown in the table below.
 This analysis is based on foreign currency exchange rate variances that the Bank considered to be reasonably possible at the end of the reporting period.
 The analysis assumes that all other variables, in particular interest rates, remain constant.
-The effect on equity does not differ from the effect on the statement of profit or loss.
+The effect on the equity does not differ from the effect on the statement of profit or loss.

-2020 2019

-20% appreciation of USD against EUR (41) 383

-20% appreciation of RUB against EUR 1,387 (702)
+2021 2020 20% appreciation of USD against EUR (41) (41) 20% appreciation of RUB against EUR (618) 1,387

-A strengthening of the euro against the above currencies as at 31 December 2020 and 31 December 2019 would have had the opposite effect provided that all other variables are held constant.
+A strengthening of the euro against the above currencies as at 31 December 2021 and 31 December 2020 would have had the opposite effect provided that all other variables are held constant.